This is an excellent place to study for all kinds of reasons.

 The Cherry Creek recreation trail connects to almost 850 miles of paved bike paths throughout the metro area.
 It has the largest city park system in the United States; including the Denver Mountain Parks its total park acreage would cover Manhattan Island in New York.
-Denver was ranked one of the Top 10 Healthiest Cities in the Centrum Healthiest Cities Study, and #5 on the list of Best Cities for Staying Young in the RealAge 2012 Youngest & Oldest Cities Report.
+Denver was ranked #6 on the American Fitness Institute's list of healthiest metro areas and #4 on the list of Best Cities for Staying Young in the RealAge 2014 Youngest & Oldest Cities Report.

 Culture and Arts